tytydraco/yessleep/out/The_weirdest_711_i_have_ever_worked_at.md

 I gave her a big hug, "you don't need to do that for me, hun.
 You know I love to see you and hang out, but your health is more important"

-"Thank you" she choked, "maybe we can have a smoke real fast and then I will go home"
+"Thank you" she choked, "let me get a Pepsi really quick and maybe we can have a smoke real fast and then I will go home?"

-"Of course," I followed her to the door before glancing at the clock.
+"Of course," I sold her the Pepsi (i let her use the employee discount when she comes to visit) and followed her to the door before glancing at the clock.
 11:59

 "Hold up, i just need to clock out and in real quick"